 Field experience courses are required of every social work student and no academic credit is given for life experience or previous work experience.
-No course credit in the professional foundation or advanced curriculum is waived because of previous employment.
+No course credit in the professional foundation or advanced curriculum is waived because of previous employment and/or past experiences.